Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "There are no differences but differences of degree between different degrees of difference and no difference."
+> "The primary point of this existence is to live, and all living things move and grow."
-> — **William James**
+> — **Ming-Dao Deng**

 ---